prime31/Nez/FAQs/AI.md

 AI
 ==========
-Nez includes several different options for setting up AI ranging from a super simple transition-less finite state machine (FSM) to extendable behavior trees.
+Nez includes several different options for setting up AI ranging from a super simple transitionless finite state machine (FSM) to extendable behavior trees to ultra-flexible Utility Based AI.
 You can mix and match them as you see fit.

 SimpleStateMachine